Ah, the American dream—to be able to live with life, liberty, and the pursuit of happiness.

 Contrary to what seems to be a traditional belief, a home is not this automatic investment that’s going to earn you a ton of money from appreciation.

-We bought our first home in 2012 so I’ve been a homeowner (and mortgage owner) for about 6 years.
+I’ve been a homeowner (and mortgage owner) for eleven years now.

-Homeownership is absolutely worth it, but here are seven hidden costs that you may find when you purchase your home.
+Homeownership has absolutely been worth it for me and my family, but here are seven hidden costs that you may find when you purchase your home based on my most recent home purchase in 2018.

 Holy crap, did I lose a bunch of time!
-Since our offer got accepted on July 2nd, I’ve been eating, drinking, sleeping, and breathing homeownership.
+Our offer got accepted on July 2nd of 2018, and for about three months after, I had been eating, drinking, sleeping, and breathing homeownership.

-Here are some of the things we did:
+Here are some of the things we had to do:

 - Got our house ready to sell in two and a half weeks.
 Since we weren’t planning on moving before we found the new house, our old house was not anywhere close to being showable to sell.